byuccl/ddr_rowhammer/beam-test/README.md

   * Try a remote reset via BSCAN
   * If this does not recover, issue a repower

+**Notes**:
-**Note**: If we get a system failure that requires a reset/reboot/repower, perform a GLUT readback first to capture the internal FF & BRAM state.
+ * If we get a system failure that requires a reset/reboot/repower, perform a GLUT readback first to capture the internal FF & BRAM state.
 This would allow us to examine the contents of the ROMs to see how many ROM bits have been upset and see if the ROMs caused a problem.
 We can shut off the clock during this GLUT readback so we don't have any changes.
+ * Based on the previous non-TMR VexLinux, the system failed once every ~25 minutes.

 ### DDR FPGA Experiment